EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 I finally arrived at the Savuti Camp near dark, found my reserved camping spot, and cooked dinner.
 The camping staff came to warn me that it was life-threatening to be out of my tent at night because it is very common for hyenas and lions to visit the campsites at night.

-My first day of safari at Savuti started early, as the chances to see active animals are higher.
+Start your day very early (before 7:00 a.m) as the chances to see active animals are higher.
 I started my first day seeing a lion eating his kill and it was a pretty amazing experience to just park my car very close, behind the bushes, and just observe, smell, and hear while he was enjoying his breakfast.

 During my day of safari at Savuti, I saw many giraffes, springbok, and elephants.
 In the afternoon I visited the Baobab Trees and the rock painting.

-DAY 5: SELF-DRIVING SAFARI IN SAVUTI & DRIVING TO OKAVANGO DELTA
+DAY 5 BOTSWANA ITINERARY : SELF-DRIVING SAFARI IN SAVUTI & DRIVING TO OKAVANGO DELTA

-I saw many other animals during my second day of safari in Savuti, and even if I really wanted to see leopards, I had no luck to see any.
+I saw many other animals during my second day of safari in Savuti, and even if I really wanted to see leopards, I had no luck seeing any.

 Upon arrival at Khwai Gate you need to pay for the permit again; remember to have cash with you as they don’t accept credit cards.